JackSzwergold/Writing/memories/Altar of Silence.md

 ***

-*Altar of Silence: Jim Morrison, Jeff and the Runaway (c) Copyright 2015 by Jack Szwergold.
+*Altar of Silence: Jim Morrison, Jeff and the Runaway (c) Copyright 2015 by Jack Szwergold; written May 27, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*